-More than 50 percent of all students are offered some form of financial aid, such as merit-based scholarships or Administrative Support Scholarships.
+More than 50 percent of all students are offered some form of financial aid, such as merit-based scholarships or Departmental Support Scholarships.
 All new degree-seeking applicants are considered for Madrid merit-based scholarships.
 U.S. citizens and permanent residents are eligible to apply for U.S. federal financial aid through FAFSA.

 Placement in selected host families; residence halls and shared apartments available through outside providers.

 Padre Arrupe Hall houses the Office of Admissions, Registrar's Office, IT Support, administrative and faculty offices, classrooms, and biology, chemistry, computer, nursing and physics labs.
 Padre Rubio Hall, the main academic building, features additional classrooms, the Office of Student Life, student lounges, the bookstore and St. Timothy's Chapel.
 San Ignacio Hall is home to an auditorium, art, dance and music studios, additional classrooms, a full-service cafeteria and dining room, the library, faculty residences and offices and a rooftop terrace.

 Students at SLU-Madrid have access to the vast collection of electronic resources and databases owned by Saint Louis University.
 SLU-Madrid's library collection holds more than 10,000 volumes that support specific course and research needs in Madrid.

 SLU-Madrid offers numerous graduate school information sessions each year, hosted by recruiters and SLU-Madrid alumni; recent graduates are currently pursuing advanced degrees at prestigious institutions around the world.